 Teddy bears don’t talk, nor do they form relationships with sentient beings.
-So how in the heck can they show us how to build a new friendship or a new connection?
+So how in the heck can they show us how to build business relationships or make a new connection?

 Before I answer that question, let’s think about it.